Characterization of causal ancestral graphs for time series with latent confounders

-The causal graphical model framework outlined above does not inherently rely on temporal information, and the non-temporal setting up to this date appears to be its major mode of application.
+The causal graphical model framework outlined above does not inherently rely on temporal information, and the non-temporal setting so far is its major domain of application.
 However, dynamical systems and time series data are ubiquitous and of great interest to science and beyond.
-In this setting Granger causality \cite{Granger1969} is a widely-used framework for causal analyses.
-It is based on a predictive notion of causality, where a causal influence of time series $X$ on time series $Y$ is inferred if the past of $X$ helps in predicting the present of $Y$ given that the pasts of $Y$ and all other time series except $X$ are already known.
-As central limitations, Granger causality requires the absence of latent confounders, i.e., unobserved time series that are a common cause of two observed time series, and it cannot in general deal with contemporaneous causal influences, i.e., causal influences on a time scale shorter than the sampling interval.
+In this setting, Granger causality (see \citet{Granger1969}) is a widely-used framework for causal analyses.
+This framework employs a predictive notion of causality, according to which a time series $X$ has a causal influence on time series $Y$ if the past of $X$ helps in predicting the present of $Y$ given that the pasts of all time series other than $X$ are already known.
+Granger causality has two central limitations: First, it requires the absence of latent confounders, i.e., unobserved time series that are a common cause of two observed time series.
+Second, it cannot in general deal with contemporaneous causal influences, i.e., causal influences on time scales below the sampling interval.